 Supporting Student Welfare and Happiness

 At QE School, we pride ourselves on the expansive support that we offer our students.
-Whist the school operates within a ‘conventional’ pastoral structure, each child having a tutor and year team leader, the strands of support are what differentiates us from other schools.
+Whilst the school operates within a ‘conventional’ pastoral structure, each child having a tutor and year team leader, the strands of support are what differentiates us from other schools.

 • Sixth Form - Peer Mentoring